 If both parents carry the gene, there's a 1 in 4 chance that their child will have albinism and a 1 in 2 chance that their child will be a carrier.
 Carriers do not have albinism but can pass on the gene.

-Some types of OA are passed on in an X-linked inheritance pattern.
-This pattern affects boys and girls differently: girls who get the albinism gene become carriers, while boys who get it will have albinism.
+Most types of OA are passed on in an X-linked inheritance pattern.
+This pattern affects boys and girls differently: girls who get the albinism gene usually become carriers only, while boys who get it will have albinism.

 When a mother is a carrier of an X-linked type of albinism, each of her daughters has a 1 in 2 chance of becoming a carrier.
 Each of her sons has a 1 in 2 chance of having albinism.